Skip to content

 Emphasis has also increasingly been put into place on implementation and enforcement.
 The effectiveness of restrictive measures fundamentally depends on the level of implementation by the private sector.

-In the fourth edition of this executive training programme, designed and delivered by EU policymakers, judges, leading academics, and compliance professionals, participants will acquire an analytical and practical toolkit for understanding sanctions from various angles – legal, economic, political – and for evaluating their effectiveness.
+In the fifth edition of this executive training programme, designed and delivered by EU policymakers, judges, leading academics, and compliance professionals, participants will acquire an analytical and practical toolkit for understanding sanctions from various angles – legal, economic, political – and for evaluating their effectiveness.

 Sessions will cover, among others, the objectives, impacts, and limitations of sanctions against Russia; the EU decision-making in the area of restrictive measures; the fundamentals of EU sanctions compliance; and the current trends and challenges in the judicial review of the EU Sanctions.